ABM Abdullah

-ABM Abdullah (born 1954) is a Bangladeshi physician, academic and the personal physician of Prime Minister Sheikh Hasina.
+ABM Abdullah (born 1954) is a Bangladeshi physician, academic and was the personal physician of the former Prime Minister of Bangladesh, Sheikh Hasina.
 He was a professor in the Department of Internal Medicine and dean of the Faculty of Medicine at Bangabandhu Sheikh Mujib Medical University.
+He currently works as a Medicine Specialist at Central Hospital Limited, Dhanmondi.
 He was awarded the Ekushey Padak in 2016 by the Government of Bangladesh.